Skip to main content

 • The role-play scenarios and instructions are presented in the language you have chosen, which may be less suitable for beginners.

 • When I made a mistake that was noted in the transcription of my audio, there was no sign of it being incorrect.
 The bot repeated my response in a correct way, but not necessarily to correct my error.
-On the other hand, this is generally the way a server in a restaurant would do it.
-Some people will correct you but most will just repeat what you said (if appropriate, like repeating an order in a café) in the correct way.
+On the other hand, this is generally the way a server in a restaurant would do it - some people will correct you but most will just repeat what you said (if appropriate, like repeating an order in a café) in the correct way.

 How much does Gliglish cost?